kwonus/Digital-AV/README.md

 The author has plans to release the 2020 edition of the SDK in the second half of 2020.
 This new SDK is being called the xr-series of the SDK.
 Packed with additional features, and still more binary files, the first Beta release in the xr-series can be found here.
 Some of the auxiliary documentation still needs to be updated.
 Please give us feedback if you're using the beta or you discover problems that we should fix.
 Please note that files in the rx-series/SDK folder are not formally part of the SDK; and are therefore not described on Digital-AV.pdf (The text files in that SDK folder are used by the author to help produce the binary file files that compose the actual Digital-AV SDK)

 Each revision of the SDK can be found in this repository.
 And within each folder, an SDK document can be found that describes the folder contents.
-Editions prior to the rx-series can be found in the folder named ./previous.
+Editions prior to the rx-series can be found in the folder named ./previous/.

-Some of the folders contain sample source code, but the SDL is primarily binary files that can be use to manifest the entire text of the the bible, along with Strong's numbers, Lemmatizations, and Part-of-Speech tags.
+Some of the folders contain sample source code, but the SDK is primarily binary files that can be used to manifest the entire text of the the bible, along with Strong's numbers, Lemmatizations, and Part-of-Speech tags.
 For details, consult the documentation in each folder.

-All of the text in each of these digital editions remains faithful to the original AV Bible and the orthography is consistent with the 1769 edition.
+Finally, all of the text in each of these digital editions remains faithful to the original AV Bible and the orthography is consistent with the 1769 edition.

 The project home is http://Digital-AV.org